MaterSim/PyXtal/doc/Usage.rst

     Add substitution *  8   1  216 F-43m          3.53 4a 4d
     Found 1 substitutions in total

 Finally, this function is not limited to elemental-binary substitution.
-You can selectively consider substitution on a given element in any compounds.
-Below is a case to generate derivative AlPO4 structure from the alpha-cristobalite SiO2.
+For example, below shows a case to convert an α-cristobalite SiO\ :sub:`2` structure to AlPO\ :sub:`4` by selectively substituting Si atoms:

 .. code-block:: Python